-UCB REMUNERATION POLICY 2024
+UCB REMUNERATION POLICY 2025

-In accordance with Article 7:89/1 of Belgian Code of Companies and Associations (the "BCCA") and the 2020 edition of the Belgian Code of Corporate Governance ('2020 Code') UCB SA/NV, a Belgian listed company, has established a remuneration policy ('Remuneration Policy 2024') which describes the reward philosophy and related policies applicable to the remuneration of UCB's Executive Committee and Board members (executive and non-executive directors).
+In accordance with Article 7:89/1 of Belgian Code of Companies and Associations (the 'BCCA') and the 2020 edition of the Belgian Code of Corporate Governance ('2020 Code') UCB SA/NV, a Belgian listed company, has established a remuneration policy ('Remuneration Policy 2025') which describes the reward philosophy and related policies applicable to the remuneration of UCB's Executive Committee and Non-Executive Directors.

-The Remuneration Policy 2024 is overseen by our Governance Nomination & Compensation Committee ('GNCC'), whose role and responsibilities are described in the Corporate Governance Charter adopted by our Board of Directors.
-The Remuneration Policy 2024, which builds on the previous policy 2021 (as well as updates made in 2022), describes UCB's rationale on how we have developed our remuneration policies and practices in line with our strategy, considering relevant market practices, feedback from key stakeholders and the requirements of our Corporate Governance framework.
+The Remuneration Policy 2025 is overseen by our Governance Nomination & Compensation Committee ('GNCC') and the Board of Directors of UCB ('Board"), whose roles and responsibilities are described in the Corporate Governance Charter adopted by our Board.
+The Remuneration Policy 2025, which builds on the previous policy 2024 describes UCB's rationale on how we have developed our remuneration policies and practices in line with our strategy, considering relevant market practices, feedback from key stakeholders and the requirements of our Corporate Governance framework.

-The Remuneration Policy 2024, upon recommendation of the GNCC, was approved by the Board of Directors on February 27, 2024.
-Subject to its approval by the General Meeting of Shareholders on April 25, 2024, it will be applicable as from the financial year starting on January 1, 2024.
+The Remuneration Policy 2025, upon recommendation of the GNCC, was approved by the Board on February 27, 2025.
+Subject to its approval by the General Meeting of Shareholders on April 24, 2025, it will be applicable as from the financial year starting on January 1, 2025.
 It will be made available for viewing on the UCB website for as long as it is applicable.
-The Remuneration Policy 2024 is intended to be applicable for four years, unless the GNCC seeks approval for material changes of this policy at an earlier point if appropriate.
+The Remuneration Policy 2025 is intended to be applicable for four years, unless the GNCC seeks approval for material changes of this policy at an earlier point if appropriate.

 At UCB we proactively and continuously engage with our stakeholders to understand how we can improve our impact and positive contribution, including in our remuneration practices and policies.
-Similarly, if significant portion of votes would be cast against our remuneration policy, UCB would take the necessary steps to address the concerns of those voting against it and consider adapting its remuneration policy.
+Similarly, if a significant portion of votes would be cast against our remuneration policy, UCB would engage with stakeholders to understand their concerns and consider adjustments.